MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-server.md

 - Update baselines can be assigned to host groups and to individual computers based on their role in VMM.
 - Update baselines that are assigned to a host group are applied to all standalone hosts and host clusters in the host group, as well as the standalone hosts and host clusters in child host groups.
 - During a compliance scan, computers that are assigned to a baseline are graded for compliance with their assigned baselines.
 After a computer is found noncompliant, an administrator brings the computer into compliance through update remediation.
 - If a host is moved from one host group to another, the baselines for the new host group are applied to the host, and the baselines for the preceding host group no longer apply - that is, unless the baseline is assigned to both host groups.
-Explicit baseline assignments to a managed host stay with the host when it is moved from one host group to another.
-It is only when the baseline is assigned to a host group that baseline assignments get revoked during the move.
+Explicit baseline assignments to a managed host stay with the host when it's moved from one host group to another.
+It's only when the baseline is assigned to a host group that baseline assignments get revoked during the move.
 - You can use two methods to prepare update baselines for remediation:
   - A VMM built-in update baseline: Sample Baseline for Critical Updates and Sample Baseline for Security Updates.
   - A custom update baseline.